machinable-org/machinable/docs/guide/components.md

 Flags are configuration values that are associated with the particular execution, for example the random seeds or worker ids.
 They are accessible via the `self.flags` object, that supports the `.` object notation.
 You can add your own flags through basic assignment, e.g. ``self.flags.counter = 1``.
 To avoid name collision, all native machinable flags use UPPERCASE (e.g. ``self.flags.SEED``).

-## self.observer
+## self.store

-The observer interface `self.observer` allows for the storing of data and results of the components.
+The observer interface `self.store` allows for the storing of data and results of the components.
 Note that you don't have to specify where the observer data is being stored.
 You can specify the store location before the execution and machinable will manage unique directories automatically.
 The data can later be retrieved using the [Observations](./observations.md) interface.

 **Log**

-`self.observer.log` or `self.log` provides a standard logger interface that outputs to the console and a log file.
+`self.store.log` or `self.log` provides a standard logger interface that outputs to the console and a log file.

 ``` python
 self.log.info('Component created')